ibm-cloud-docs/dl/order-nsp.md

       * Interval – The interval is the minimum time (in milliseconds) expected to occur between when the local routing device sends BFD hello packets and the reply from its neighbor.
 This value can range from 300 to 255,000 milliseconds.
       * Multiplier – The multiplier is the number of times that a hello packet is missed before BFD declares the neighbor down.
 This value can range from 1 to 255.
 The default multiplier value is 3.

-   * **Prioritize direct links with AS prepends** - Adjust route preference by lengthening AS paths with multiples of the BGP Autonomous System Number (ASN).
+   * **Prioritize direct links with AS prepends** - Adjust the route preference by lengthening AS paths with multiples of the BGP Autonomous System Number (ASN).
 When the prefix is matched, the longer AS path becomes a lower priority for the BGP router.
 For more information, see [Prepending an AS path to influence route priority](/docs/dl?topic=dl-prepend-as-paths).

    * **Filter your import routes** - Select a default filter to either permit or deny all routes unmatched by active route filters.
 By default, all import routes are permitted.
 Next, click **Configure filters** to start creating import route filters.
 To prioritize filters, drag and drop the icon next to the Order number in the table.
 Click **Save** to save your configuration.
 For more information, see [Filtering routes](/docs/dl?topic=dl-filter-routes).